The Bankrate promise

-A low appraisal can also mean the house could be on the market for a longer period.
-Buyers are sometimes deterred by homes that have been on the market for many months, perceiving that there are problems with the house or asking price.
+A low appraisal also means the house could be on the market for a longer period.
+Buyers are sometimes deterred by homes that linger on the market for many weeks, perceiving that there are problems with the house or asking price.
 Currently though, the housing market is especially competitive, so this may be less of a concern for most sellers than it was pre-pandemic.

 What causes low appraisals

 Many factors can figure into a low appraisal.
-Taking the time to repair leaky faucets or more major issues such as an old fence can boost the value of the home.
 Here is how you can combat some of the most common problems:

 A home’s appearance matters

 A dirty or ugly home will usually affect your appraisal negatively, Graham says.

-How to avoid: Before you list your property, consider having it professionally cleaned both inside and out and staged not only for prospective buyers, but for appraisers as well, he says.
+How to avoid: Before you list your property, consider having it professionally cleaned both inside and out and staged not only for prospective buyers, but for appraisers as well, Graham says.
 Don’t forget areas such as the attic, basement and garage, especially if they are unused.
 Clean up and mow the yard, touch up the paint and pack up your tchotchkes.

 Changing market conditions